anilparlak/APIs/README.md

 # APIs
-The APIs which is that I have prepared to use in my works.
+The APIs which is that I have prepared to use in my studies.

 When I prepare new API's I will continue to collect them under this respori.
 For detailed information, see the relevant folders or contact me.